 This study involves 15 survey participants and 14 remaining case-study participants who have or have had children with disabilities go through the special education process from five separate school systems within the Western U.S. I utilize a survey covering perceptions and attitudes about formalized special education processes along with open-ended, semi-structured interviews for case-study analysis.
 Participants discussed inequities and inequalities such as a perceived lack of power and voice.
 They referred to lost dignity for themselves and their children with disabilities and high levels of frustration due to poor communication and follow-through.
 Participants perceived successful interactions from persistent effort, advocacy, and self-education on special education law, procedure, and the disabilities of their children.
 I provide participant summary perceptions and desires regarding the special education process.
 I present two models of special education discourse derived from grounded theory and discuss my results regarding models of disability, a school-equity-improvement model, an ethical framework, and I argue for a call to action to begin the groundwork for positive, lasting change.

 Strong, William Eric, "A Grounded Case Study of Parental Perceptions Surrounding Formalized Special Education Processes" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6919.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .